tleen/docs-for/README.md

 ```

-# Module
+## Module

 Find the closest thing to a documentation url for a module in a local node project.
+Accepts a string for the module name or a configuration object, with:

+* name - the name or partial name of the module
+* from - the directory from which to start the search for the module, defaults to the current process directory

+### Example

 ```javascript
 var docs4 = require('docs-for');